Chapter 7 Section 3 Natural Selection Answer Key: Exact Answer & Steps

 Ethics and Evolution: Balancing Progress and Preservation

 As our understanding of genetics deepens, so do the ethical dilemmas.
-Technologies like CRISPR let us edit genes, potentially “guiding” evolution in ways that bypass natural selection.
+Technologies like CRISPR give us the ability to edit genes, potentially “guiding” evolution in ways that bypass natural selection.
 While this could eradicate genetic diseases, it raises questions: Should we alter species’ traits for human convenience?
 How do we balance intervention with the risk of unintended ecological consequences?
 Conservation biology offers a counterpoint: by protecting habitats and maintaining genetic diversity, we preserve the raw material natural selection needs to adapt populations to future challenges.
 The loss of biodiversity—whether through deforestation or overfishing—strips ecosystems of their resilience, making them more vulnerable to collapse.

 A Call to Curiosity: Why It Matters